APTrust/preserv-docs/docs/overview.md

 !!!
 Note

-    These diagrams omit two containers that run cron jobs.
-The bucket reader, also called `apt_queue`, scans depositor receiving buckets for new ingests.
+    These diagrams omit three containers that run cron jobs.
+The bucket reader, scans depositor receiving buckets for new ingests.
 It creates an ingest WorkItem for each new bag and queues it in the NSQ `ingest01_prefetch` topic.

     The `apt_queue_fixity` worker runs every half hour or so, queueing files for fixity checks.
 Files stored in S3 and Wasabi are checked every 90 days.

+    The `apt_queue` cron job queues deletion and restoration requests created by Registry users.
+Those requests should be queued automatically by Registry itself.
+If they're not, `apt_queue` will find them.
+This cron job is a vestige from the old, unreliable Pharos system, which did occasionally fail at queueing requests.
+It may no longer be needed, but we'll keep it around as a failsafe.

 # Ingest